ipraveen/common-data/words.md

 # demographic
 > Relating to the structure of populations; Group of People from a certain age group.

-- the demographic trend is towards an older population
+- the demographic trend is toward an older population
 - India has a demographic advantage.

 # intrusive
 > annoying someone by interfering with their privacy : intruding where you are not wanted or welcome
 - A loud and intrusive person
 - She tried to be helpful without being intrusive.
-- It was a intrusive question.
+- It was an intrusive question.

 # solicit